abinit/abinit/doc/tutorial/compilation.md

 make PREFIX=$HOME/local/ install
 ```

-At this point, one should have the following libraries installed in $HOME/local/lib:
+At this point, we should have the following libraries installed in $HOME/local/lib:

 ```sh
 ls $HOME/local/lib/libopenblas*